I am Ben Bareja and this About Me page is quite a revelation. I am the owner-founder-webmaster of CropsReview.Com.

 Part of my life I spent in the farm where the only means of transportation were carabao and horse "power" and travelling on foot was a natural thing.
 Sometimes we had to walk a distance of about 12 km nonstop, without even drinking water, just to go to the market or to socialize.
 I cherished the experience.

-I learned to ride a carabao bareback and had several experiences of separating from its back as sometimes it suddenly sprints forward when whipped from behind by childhood friends, scared, or enticed by the smell of a mate.
+I learned to ride a carabao bareback and had several experiences of separating from its back as sometimes it suddenly dashes forward when whipped from behind by childhood friends, scared, or enticed by the smell of a mate.
 We just laugh it off.
 It naturally happens…

-I have played dangerously with children of my age, leaping from one branch of a mango tree to another in imitation of Tarzan.
+I played dangerously with children of my age, leaping from one branch of a mango tree to another in imitation of Tarzan.
 I learned to climb a full-grown coconut tree (botanically a palm) with a bolo in one hand, occasionally racing upward against playmates and eating young coconut while straddled on a leafstalk at the top of the tree.
 But that was a long time ago.
 How I wish I could still do that!

 While drying split coconut under the sun for copra, I was bitten by a centipede.
 I remember how painful it was, but the pain was gone after a few hours; I got stinged by wasps many times; I learned to identify wild plants which are edible and those which we used to treat scratches, wounds and various body ailment.
 Some plants we just avoided because they either slice or pierce the skin, cause itch, or are poisonous.

-Believing that every technology should be tested and skills need honing, I applied what I have learned on mango starting as a farm technician for free, until I became a mango contractor.
+Believing that every technology should be tested and skills need honing, I applied what I learned on mango starting as a farm technician for free, until I became a mango contractor.

 I'm quite capable of talking about bonsai endlessly...

 I love reading.
 I love collecting books, both fiction and non-fiction.
 Talking about me will naturally mean talking about books and reading.
+And movies too!